Until November 30, 2025

 The presence of this exhibition in Gaspésie has a strong symbolic significance: it is here, in New Carlisle, that it all began.
 From his first letters written from the Séminaire de Gaspé to his early days behind a microphone at CHNC, René Lévesque's footsteps can still be seen here.
 The Musée de la Gaspésie is proud to offer the local population, as well as visitors passing through, the chance to experience this unique encounter between the national memory and Lévesque's Gaspé roots.

-An exhibition created by the Musée de la civilisation in collaboration with the Fondation René-Lévesque and with the financial participation of the Government of Quebec.
+An exhibition created by the Musée de la civilisation in collaboration with the Fondation René-Lévesque and with the financial participation of the Governments of Quebec and Canada.